Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Proposed Method

-Furthermore, $\Sigma\in\bbR^{M\times M}$ represents the covariance matrix of the applied noise, and its value is determined based on the input weight matrix $R$ of the cost function \eqref{eq:cost-function} as follows:
+where $\hat \bfF$ is defined in \cref{eq:esn}.
+Furthermore, $\Sigma\in\bbR^{M\times M}$ represents the covariance matrix of the applied noise, and its value is determined based on the input weight matrix $R$ of the cost function \eqref{eq:cost-function-def}:

 where $\lambda\in\bbR$ is a parameter called the inverse temperature, which is a design parameter.
-In addition to this, UMPPI considers outputs using weight matrices $\bfW_\tau$ with noise applied to the reference output weight matrix $\bfW^{\mathrm{out}}_\tau$ at each time, which are expressed as
+Additionally, UMPPI considers the output weight matrices $\bfW_\tau$ with noise applied to the reference weight matrix $\bfW^{\text{out}}_\tau$ at each time:

-where $\mathrm{vec}(\bfW_\tau)\sim\calN(\mathrm{vec}(\bfW^{\mathrm{out}}_{t}), \tilde\Sigma\otimes\bfP_t)$, which is justified by Proposition \ref{prop:RLS_covariance}.
-Applying noise to inputs enables approximate computation of optimal inputs through the relationship with free energy.
-Additionally, applying noise to the output weight matrix provides control input perturbations according to identification accuracy at each time, resulting in automatic adjustment of exploration and exploitation by the controller.
+where $\mathrm{vec}(\bfW_\tau)\sim\calN(\mathrm{vec}(\bfW^{\text{out}}_{t}), \tilde\Sigma\otimes\bfP_t)$, which is justified by Proposition \ref{prop:RLS_covariance}.
+Applying noise to inputs enables approximate computation of optimal inputs through the relationship with free energy, as explained in the following subsections.
+Additionally, applying noise to the output weight matrix allows us to approximate the expectation $\bbE_{\mathcal{P}_t}[\cdot]$ in \eqref{eq:stochastic-cost-function}, which results in a control strategy robust to identification errors.

 For the input sequence to be determined, $U_t=(\bfu_t,\ldots,\bfu_{t+H-1})\in\bbR^{M\times H}$, perturbed input sequence $V_t = (\bfv_t,\ldots,\bfv_{t+H-1})\in\bbR^{M\times H}$, and output weight matrix sequence $W_t = (\bfW_t,\ldots,\bfW_{t+H})\in\bbR^{\hat N\times L \times (H+1)}$, the joint probability density function $p_{U_t}$ of $V_t$ and $W_t$ is expressed as